stormpath/stormpath-documentation/source/reference.rst

       * - ``serviceProvider``
         - Object
         - N/A
         - The embedded Service Provider resource.
-This contains the ``ssoInitiationEndpoint`` URL that is used to initiate the Service Provider initiated SAML flow, as well as the ``defaultRelayStates`` endpoint used for IdP-initiated SAML authentication.
+This contains the ``ssoInitiationEndpoint`` URL that is used in the Service Provider initiated SAML flow, as well as the ``defaultRelayStates`` endpoint used for IdP-initiated SAML authentication.

   **samlPolicy Example**